FunnelKit

 Best part?
 You can add unlimited contacts and send unlimited emails to your contacts.

-Make sure to install and activate FunnelKit Automation.
+Make sure to install and activate FunnelKit Automations.

 Step 1: Create an abandoned cart reminder automation

 We are going to use an abandoned cart reminder prebuilt automation.
-This automation sends three sequential emails to encourage users to complete the checkout process for their abandoned carts.
+This automation sends three sequential emails to encourage users to complete checkout on their abandoned carts.

 Create automation ,Import abandoned cart reminder automation